NFL Playoffs 2019: Divisional Round Games Set – Dates And TV Schedule For Round Two

 - Philadelphia Eagles @ New Orleans Saints: Sunday, January 13, 2019 – 4:40 p.m.
 ET on FOX

-There is very little doubt that the 2019 NFL playoffs were going to be exciting, but no-one may have been able to know they’d be this unpredictable.
+There is very little doubt that the 2019 NFL playoffs were going to be exciting, but no one may have been able to know they’d be this unpredictable.
 Wild Card weekend is over and it is time for the remaining eight teams to prepare for the Divisional Round.
 Having the full TV schedule will allow fans to watch all the action next weekend and take in every single amazing second.

 Once next weekend is over, there will be only four teams remaining in the race for Super Bowl LIII.